nporia/MSTeamsClone-Engage2021/README.md

 * To do List

 # Installation
 These are 4 different react apps.
-To use any one of them, follow the steps below: <br />
+To use any one of them, follow the steps below: <br /> <br />
 Initialise git on your terminal.
 ```bash
 git init